Jongy/Jongy.github.io/_posts/2020-05-15-gcc-assert-introspect-2.md

 0x00000000008d12a7 in argument_parser::check_argument_type
 ```

-GCC was didn't have source line information (well, I built it this GCC I've been using, so blame on me):
+GCC didn't have source line information (well, I built this GCC I've been using, so blame on me):
 ```bash
 $ addr2line -e ~/opt/gcc-9.1.0/bin/gcc 0x00000000008d12a7
 ??:0